Easter Duty

 This information is provided to assist the faithful but is not a substitute for the advice of a legitimate Catholic priest.

 Prior to the death of Pope Pius XII on 9 October 1958, all baptized Catholics were required by Church law to receive Holy Communion at least once during the Easter season, that is from the First Sunday in Lent to Trinity Sunday.
-This law still obliges Catholics today, if valid and lawful Sacraments are available to them from legitimate Catholic priests whose jurisdiction has, either been delegated to them by a lawful bishop or has been automatically supplied to them by the Church, as per Canon 209 or Canon 2261.
+This law still obliges Catholics today, if valid and lawful Sacraments are available to them from a legitimate Catholic priest upon whom the power of jurisdiction was conferred upon him by a valid and lawful bishop at some point after his ordination.

 Finally, the Sacraments of schismatic but valid clergy, such as Greek or Russian Orthodox priests, may be requested by the faithful, but ONLY in urgent cases of danger of death when no valid Catholic priest is available to administer the Last Sacraments to them, and when death is imminent.